Donna Denizé

-Donna Denizé is an American poet and award-winning teacher at St. Albans School, located in Washington, D.C.
-Ms. Denize is currently Chairwoman of the English Department.
+Donna Denizé is an American poet and award-winning teacher at St. Albans School in Washington, D.C. who is Chairwoman of the English Department.
 She has contributed widely to journals and magazines with essays and poetry, written books of collections of poetry, participated in development of professional training programs for teachers as well as programs for students of multiple public schools.
 Some of her work has appeared in anthologies and magazines and she has contributed to some Corporation for Public Broadcasting print and video media.
+Denizé also acted in the movie "Locked Up: A Mother's Rage".

 Background

-Denizé is an American of Haitian descent, and a native of Cape Cod, Massachusetts, Denizé has lived in the Washington D.C. area since 1978.
+Denizé is an American of Haitian descent, and a native of Cape Cod, Massachusetts.
+Denizé has lived in the Washington D.C. area since 1978.

 Denizé holds an undergraduate degree from Stonehill College, where she was a student of Poet Laureate Robert Hayden, and an M.A. from Howard University in Renaissance Drama.
 She has received grants from the Bread Loaf School of English (using the accommodation of Lincoln College at the University of Oxford), Johns Hopkins Summer Writing Program, the Humanities Council of Washington, DC, and the Folger Shakespeare Library.
 In 1981 she participated in the World Order Magazine Commemorative Issue to Robert Hayden.